Quickstart Guide

 That's it!
 Your Data Table will now display these columns.

 You've built your Data Table and filled it with information.
-Let's make it even more useful by adding "row actions."
+Let's make it even more helpful by adding "row actions."

 Implementing Row Actions